JHvdZ/demography_netherlands/README.md

 <h4>Age composition by province / municipality</h4>
 The first variable of interest is AGE.
 Age composition of the geographic areas is visualized with the help of population pyramids.
-The data used come from Statistics Netherlands (CBS), https://opendata.cbs.nl/statline.
+The data used come from Statistics Netherlands (CBS), https://opendata.cbs.nl/statline.The populaiton pyramids can be found on https://jhvdz.shinyapps.io/PopulationPyramidNL/